strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 #### Error handling

-If any of the send operations inside the transaction scope fails, the final `commitTransaction` will fail and throw the exception from the last failed send.
+If any of the send operations inside the transaction scope fails, the final `Producer.commitTransaction` will fail and throw the exception from the last failed send.
-When this happens, your application should call `abortTransaction` to reset the state and apply a retry strategy.
+When this happens, your application should call `Producer.abortTransaction` to reset the state and apply a retry strategy.

 Unlike other exceptions thrown from the producer, `ProducerFencedException`, `FencedInstanceIdException` and `OutOfOrderSequenceException` cannot be recovered.
 The application should catch these exceptions, close the current producer instance and create a new one.